icebarf/ranhya.github.io.old/content/posts/persona-5-royal.md

 Only like 100 hours in you end up back at this point and it is the coolest thing ever.

 ## The Premise
-You play as Joker, a high schooler who after a tussle with a man heckling a woman—get sent off to Tokyo to stay with a family friend, Sakura Sojiro… with a new and shiny criminal record to boot.
+You play as Joker, a high schooler who after a tussle with a man heckling a woman—gets sent off to Tokyo to stay with a family friend, Sakura Sojiro… with a new and shiny criminal record to boot.

 On the first day of school you meet your soon to be best bro Sakamoto Ryuji, and somehow accidentally—you end up in the game’s first dungeon.